BEFORE A CASE IS AVAILABLE:

 In a typical secondary market structured settlement transaction, a seller approaches an attorney, a factoring company, or other entity with a specific payment stream to sell.
 The originator agrees on a discounted price for the payments and commences the work necessary to transfer the payments to their own account or to a new owner.

-At this point, these diverse sources of origination offer their payment streams for sale.
-If it is a good payment, from a good company, the DCF Exchange will buy it and provide the name of its business trust and address of a payment servicer which is applied to the various transfer documents.
+Once key hurdles such as carrier confirmation of the payments and initial court filings are passed, these diverse sources of origination offer their payment streams for sale.
+If it is a good payment, from a good company, the DCF Exchange will buy it and provide the name of its business trust and account numbers in care of a payment servicer as the Assignee in the various transfer documents.

 MARKETING A CASE:

 We market cases with two different statuses- “In Stock” and “Coming Soon”.
 In Stock can close right away, and Coming Soon may be 30 to 60 days.

 CASE STATUS IN THE INVENTORY:

 “Coming Soon” simply means the case can be reserved, but is not yet court approved and thus is not guaranteed to close.
 Buyers seeking certainty and speed of execution should consider instead our “In Stock” cases.